 \paragraph{(3) Local distance-weighted point–graph fusion} The third variant (Distance-weighted Fusion in Table~\ref{tab:fusion-ablation}) adopts the point–graph fusion strategy used in IPGN, replacing SSA’s local cross-attention with a distance-weighted aggregation of the $K$ nearest skeleton features for each surface point.
 The aggregated skeleton feature is concatenated with the corresponding surface feature and mapped back to the original feature dimension via a linear projection, while all subsequent stages of the pipeline remain unchanged.
 The key distinction from SSA therefore lies solely in the mechanism by which surface features aggregate information from the skeleton.

-Table~\ref{tab:fusion-ablation} reports the ablation results of different fusion strategies within the TopoField framework on the airway dataset.
-Early or late feature concatenation provides only marginal gains, indicating that naive fusion fails to capture the complex geometric correspondence between surface and skeleton.
-Distance-weighted Fusion incorporates local aggregation but is limited by fixed, distance-based weighting.
-In contrast, SSA (Ours) consistently outperforms all variants across repair, labeling, and reconstruction tasks, highlighting the effectiveness of local cross-attention for adaptive and geometry-aware surface–skeleton feature aggregation.
-As all other components remain unchanged, the performance gains can be directly attributed to the proposed fusion mechanism.
+Table~\ref{tab:fusion-ablation} reports the ablation results of different surface-to-skeleton fusion strategies within TopoField on the airway and artery datasets.
+Early and late feature concatenation yield only marginal improvements, suggesting that naive fusion cannot effectively model the geometric correspondence between surface and skeleton, while distance-weighted fusion is limited by fixed distance-based weights.
+In contrast, SSA consistently achieves the best performance across repair, labeling, and reconstruction, demonstrating the effectiveness of adaptive, geometry-aware feature aggregation.
+The consistent trend on arteries further indicates that SSA generalizes to more complex pulmonary vascular structures.